atet/raspberrypi/README.md

    [![.img/step04a.png](.img/step04a.png)](#nolink)

-* After changing the above file, **you must run the following and ensure there are no issues or errors**:
+* After changing the above file, **you must run the following command and ensure there are no issues or errors**:

 ```
 $ sudo apt-get update
 ```

-* You must rerun the above line if you see any issues like:
+* You must re-run the above line if you see any issues like:

 ```
 .